Why Training Legs Is Non-Negotiable: 6 Reasons Your Future Self Will Thank You

 Your legs contain the largest muscle groups in your body — your glutes, hamstrings, and quads.
 Training large muscle groups demands significantly more from your cardiovascular system than upper body training does.

 When you do a set of squats or Romanian deadlifts, your heart works harder to pump oxygenated blood to those muscles.
 Over time, this strengthens your heart, improves circulation, lowers resting heart rate, and increases cardiovascular efficiency.
-Research consistently shows that lower body resistance training improves VO2 max and cardiovascular markers in a way that upper body training alone simply cannot replicate.

 This is also why leg day feels so much harder than upper body days.
 You're not just building muscle — you're training your entire system.